yunanelfath/ags-sfe-technical-test/README.md

 ### Core Tasks
 1. **Fetch Data**
    - Use the provided `msw` mock API in the remote app for product data.
-   - Display products in a suitable layout with name, description, and price.
+   - Display products in a suitable layout.
-     > Note: the seed data includes `name`, `price`, `category`, and `rating`.
+     > Note: the seed data includes `name`, `price`, `category`, `rating`, and `image`.
 If a description is needed, add a small field or derive one.

 2. **Host Integration**
    - Host should load the `ProductList` component from the remote using Module Federation.